Fertility solutions —

 Sperm Donor Bank

-The ASRM (American Society for Reproductive Medicine) explains infertility caused by a problem in the male, for example, inability of ejaculate or insufficient number of sperm.
-Infertility is not just a disease that affects women — men suffer as well.
-New studies show that in approximately 40 percent of infertility couples the male partner is either the sole cause or a contributing cause of infertility.
+The American Society for Reproductive Medicine (ASRM) explains infertility caused by a problem in the male.
+For example, inability to ejaculate or an insufficient number of sperm.
+Infertility is a disease that not only affects women — men suffer as well.
+New research shows that in approximately 40% of infertile couples, the male partner is either the sole cause or a contributing cause of infertility.

-Diagnosing male infertility usually involves a general physical examination.
-Semen analysis measuring sperm volume, concentration, total sperm count, measurement of acidity or basicity, sperm velocity & linearity, morphology and viscosity will also be ordered.
-Depending upon the results, our doctor may suggest additional tests including ultrasounds, hormone testing, post-ejaculation urinalysis, genetic testing, testicular biopsy and sperm function testing.
+Diagnosing male infertility usually involves a general physical examination and a semen analysis measuring sperm volume, concentration, total sperm count, measurement of acidity or basicity, sperm velocity and linearity, as well as morphology and viscosity.
+Depending on the results, our fertility doctor may suggest additional tests, including ultrasounds, hormone testing, post-ejaculation urinalysis, genetic testing, testicular biopsy, and sperm function testing.

-Our Fertility Governance framework is designed to improve communications and efficiency, reducing the risks of multiple parties working in separate silos.
-It means every party knows their responsibilities in the fertility journey and are held accountable.
-It ensures our fertility solutions are implemented effectively and executed precisely.
+Our Fertility Governance framework, created by Michelle Tang, is designed to improve communications and efficiency, reducing the risks of multiple parties working in separate silos.
+It means every party knows their responsibilities in the fertility journey and is held accountable.
+It ensures our fertility solutions are implemented effectively and executed precisely, maximizing the chances of a success story.
 And it allows parents to make better, more informed decisions at every critical stage.